OscWall/Dice-Game/README.md

 Before getting started ensure that you have gitbash installed on your system.
 After completing the outlined steps above, proceed with the following steps;

-1.Clone the repository:git clone
+1. Clone the repository:git clone
-2.Navigate to the project directory: Open Gitbash and navigate to the already cloned repository.
+2. Navigate to the project directory: Open Gitbash and navigate to the already cloned repository.

 ### Game description